 Substance use is something powerful that can take hold of a person’s life.
 Even the smallest triggers can cause distress and bring an individual to relapse.
 What are some ways that you, as a loved one, can help someone in recovery?

-Techniques in Comforting People in Recovery
+Techniques for Comforting People in Recovery

-1. Remove your Judgments and Accept Lovingly.
+1. Remove Your Judgments and Accept Lovingly.

 When your loved one is open to you about their struggles in sobriety, make sure to respond lovingly.
 Don’t blame, argue, or bring in negative energy.
-Treat them as you would treat any person who is going through a disease that can’t be fully helped unless given the right medication and intervention.
-Be gentle as possible.
+Treat them as you would treat any person going through a disease that can’t be fully helped unless given the right medication and intervention.
+Be as gentle as possible.

 2. Help Create a Sober Environment.